This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 Tip: Open a COD Supplier to be used for these type of postings.

 This means that posting one entry will generate the correct accounting entries to accommodate VAT.
-We have also provided an automatic one-click feature for posting bank charges (and interest) directly from an imported bank statement (Reconzilla).
-You can also post Receipts and Payments from the bank statement, where all information is automatically entered - you only have to select the Matter or GL account, as appropriate, in the receipts or payments module.
-So you should look at including bank statement imports in future.
+We have also provided an automatic one-click feature for posting bank charges (and interest) directly from an imported bank statement (Reconzilla), where you can also post all other transactions from the bank statement.

 Can I integrate LawPracticeZA with some of our other systems?¶